Winter Gardening Tips and ChoresGet ideas for winterizing your garden and creating four season interest

 While making your personal New Year's resolutions, take time to evaluate your yard.
 What are your goals for next year?
 Do you want to simplify so you can spend more time enjoying your yard?
 Tackle a big project?
-Whether you decide on a new pathway, gazebo, arbor, fire pit, water feature or patio, get inspired on sites such as Pinterest or Houzz to check out the latest trends.
+Whether you decide on a new pathway, gazebo, arbor, fire pit, water feature or patio, get inspired on sites such as Pinterest to see the latest trends.

 Here are some winter planning tips from the experts.

 Winter is a great time to learn more about gardening and design.
-Take a workshop from a neighborhood garden center, an online class, or a course from your local college.
+Take a online class or workshop, or a course from your local college.
 Master Gardener training is an option for those serious gardeners who want to give back to their community.
 Join a garden club or attend a flower show.

 Catch up on reading

 Now is the time to catch up on your reading.
 Did you get new gardening books for Christmas or subscribe to a magazine that you haven't had a chance to peruse thoroughly?
 Curl up by the fireplace with a cup of hot chocolate and your favorite book or magazine, and dream about next spring.